cotarr/irc-hybrid-client-dev-tools/debug/README.md

 SESSION_SECRET="---cookie-secret-goes-here--"
 ```

 The following variables must NOT be defined in the .env file during testing.
 The test runner (debug/runner.sh) will restart the irc-hybrid-client server several times with different values for these variables.
-The .env file will over-rise these ad-hoc environment variables and cause the tests to fail.
+The .env file will over-write these ad-hoc environment variables and cause the tests to fail.

 ```bash
 # Not allowed in .env during testing.